bradfordharrison2606/blog/_posts/2024-08-09-EmblemLeif.md

 |Qi Adept |Breaks Foe |
 |Covert |Luck% Chance to obtain 1000 Gold |

-*If you thought things couldn't get worse after Adaptable, you'd be wrong. **Quadruple Hit (QH)** is a tier above Adaptable in how terrible it is.
+*If you thought things couldn't get worse after Adaptable, you'd be right. **Quadruple Hit (QH)** is a tier above Adaptable in how terrible it is.
 When you use QH, you'll notice that it is doing laughably pathetic damage.
 Unlike Marth's Lodestar Rush and Sigurd's Override which let you use other weapons aside from their respective Engage Weapons such as Smash Weapons, Leif's QH ALWAYS uses his four Engage Weapons, each has its problems.
 The Killer Axe is fine with its 11 Might but the Master Lance and Master Bow both have pathetic Might of 7 and 6 respectively.
 The Light Brand, despite having an impressive 15 Might is a Magical Weapon, meaning its damage is based on your MAG stat.
 All of this means that unless Leif's wearer has good STR and MAG stats, QH isn't going to be doing much damage.*

 *As for Class Bonuses, **Dragons** get increased damage which goes a decent way to not making QH hit like a Wet Noodle. **Qi Adepts** breaking the foe is nice but if your enemy is using a Sword/Axe/Lance, there's a high chance they'll be broken anyway.
 The **Covert** Bonus may seem strange but it's a nice reference to the "Leif's Blade" weapon in Fire Emblem: Awakening which had a similar mechanic*.